-- (ii) an authority granted, made, issued or given under the Act over, or in relation to, land in a protected area; or - (iii) a licence, permit or other authority issued or given under a regulation; - (c) the lawfulness under this Act of an activity. - (2) The court has jurisdiction to hear and decide a proceeding for a declaration under this section. - (3) A person who starts a proceeding under this section must, within 7 days after the person starts the proceeding, give the chief executive written notice of the proceeding.
+- (2) The court has jurisdiction to hear and decide a proceeding for a declaration under this section. - (3) A person who starts a proceeding under this section must, within 7 days after the person starts the proceeding, give the chief executive written notice of the proceeding.